flareshmoney/flareshUI/README.md

 .
 Changes from V1.0a to V1.0b

--Fixed chat colliding with the Engineer's building status -Removed my no smoke script
+- Fixed chat colliding with the Engineer's building status
+- Removed my no smoke script

 -=-